guipmdev/guipm-dev/README.md

 ## 👏 Acknowledgments

-> - Many thanks to [Rocketseat](https://www.rocketseat.com.br/) for the layout and tips when putting this project together
+> - Many thanks to [Rocketseat](https://www.rocketseat.com.br/) for the tips I've received so far
+> - Credits to the dev [Brittany Chiang](https://brittanychiang.com/) for the site-resume style
+> - Credits to the dev [Adenekan Wonderful](https://www.codewonders.dev/) for the cursor style and application background

 <!-- ===== FOOTER ===== -->